Overview

 To run the commands in this article, you must create a Shell user and log into your server via SSH.

-Log into your server via SSH can navigate to the correct logs directory.
+Log in to your server via SSH, then navigate to the correct logs directory.

 [server]$ cd ~/logs/example.com/https